What you need to know about Pennsylvania's special election

 So there's a special election in Pennsylvania on Tuesday?

 There sure is.
 The Democrat candidate is Conor Lamb.
-The Republican candidate is Rick Saccone.
+The Republican candidate is Rick Saccone, for whom President Trump joined at a campaign rally last weekend.

 And they're running for the House of Representatives in a safe Republican district.
 Or what's usually a safe Republican district.
 More on that in a moment.